Chinese Communist Party Committee Secretary: Party-government organization hierarchy

-The Communist Party secretaries at the provincial level also often serve as the chair of the provincial people's congress.
+The CCP secretaries at the provincial level also often serve as the chair of the provincial people's congress.
 Generally, a top government official (the mayor, governor) will also hold the first deputy party chief position.

 Deputy Party Committee Secretary

 A Deputy Party Secretary (党委副书记) assists in the work of the Party Secretary.
 In provincial and most prefecture-level jurisdictions, there are two deputy party chiefs.
 The higher-ranked deputy party chief is generally also concurrently the head of the government of the party committee's area of jurisdiction.
 The other deputy party chief is known as the zhuanzhi fushuji (专职副书记), literally, "Specifically-designated Deputy Party Secretary."
 Generally, the zhuanzhi deputy party chief is also the head of the party school of any given jurisdiction.
 For example, in Sichuan province, the Party Secretary heads the party committee, while the Governor of Sichuan serves as the top ranked deputy party chief, and the "specifically-designated" deputy party chief ranks immediately next to the governor in precedence.